 The very next day, I went out and bought a pint of Ben & Jerry’s Cherry Garcia because I was curious about how the bread would turn out with cherry and chocolate chunks.
 This time, I let the ice cream melt on its own before mixing in the flour, which created an airier, less gloppy batter.
 I also used no additional sugar.

 The result: The chocolate sank to the bottom and caramelized slightly, while the cherries remained aloft.
 But more importantly, the texture was moist and tender, just like the Bourbon Praline Pecan version, although my taste-testers (same teenage boys again) said that even without the extra sugar, the taste was sweeter than they expected bread to be.
 I couldn’t argue.
-Here are 15 more secret ingredients that can transform your recipes.

 How about store-brand butter pecan?